markdoc/docs/pages/docs/syntax.md

 Tags are the main syntactic extension that Markdoc adds on top of Markdown.
 Each tag is enclosed with `{%` and `%}`, and includes the tag name, [attributes](#attributes), and the content body.

-Similar to HTML, Markdoc tags can be nested, and are customized with [attributes](#attributes).
+Similar to HTML, you can nest Markdoc tags, and customize them with [attributes](#attributes).

 {% markdoc-example %}